deepset-ai/haystack-home/content/blog/using-jina-embeddings-haystack/index.md

 Now the real fun begins.
 Let's create a query pipeline so we can actually start asking questions.
 We write a prompt allowing us to pass our documents to the Mixtral-8x7B LLM.
 Then we initiatialize the LLM via the `HuggingFaceTGIGenerator`.

 In Haystack 2.0 `retriever`s are tightly coupled to `DocumentStores`.
-If we pass in the `retriever` we initialized earlier, this pipeline can access those embeddings we generated, and pass them to the LLM.
+If we pass the document store in the `retriever` we initialized earlier, this pipeline can access those embeddings we generated, and pass them to the LLM.

 ```python